philipmat/showoff/README.md

 To deploy to heroku, cd into the newly created folder then follow the steps [here](https://github.com/slackhq/hubot-slack) under "Deploying to Heroku" (minus the part about creating a local hubot).
 You'll also need to add your [Bungie Api Key](https://www.bungie.net/en-US/User/API) to the config variables:
 > heroku config:set BUNGIE_API_KEY=your-key-here

+By default, the bot can look up weapons and armor.
+To *restrict* the bot to only one of the two, use the `SLOT_DISPLAY` config option:

+> heroku config:set SLOT_DISPLAY='armor'

+or

+> heroku config:set SLOT_DISPLAY='weapons'